-The clear victory in the battle of Jamal left a positive impact on all followers of 'Alī including ahl-ul-Qādisiyya and they felt vigorous and energetic to fight another battle, now with the Syrians.
-Ali had distributed seven hundred thousand amongst his followers after the success of Jamal and promised them similar kinds of financial benefits if they would get victory over Syria.41 There was an ample chance for gathering rich spoils in the case of victory against the Syrians.
+The clear victory in the battle of Jamal left a positive impact on all followers of 'Ali including ahl-ul-Qādisiyya and they felt vigorous and energetic to fight another battle, now with the Syrians.
+Ali had distributed seven hundred thousand amongst his followers after the success of Jamal and promised them similar kinds of financial benefits if they would get victory over Syria.
+There was an ample chance for gathering rich spoils in the case of victory against the Syrians.
 The most significant aspect of the victory will be the share in the rule of a powerful empire.
-Being the followers of 'Alī, the ahl-ul-Qādisiyya had more prospects to attain governorships and other important political designations.42 The
+Being the followers of 'Ali, the ahl-ul-Qādisiyya had more prospects to attain governorships and other important political designations.
+The

-38Tabarī, vol. 1, 3167-72.
+Tabari, vol. 1, 3167-72.

-40Tabarī, vol. 1, 3172-4.
+Tabari, vol. 1, 3172-4.

-41Ibn Athīr, al-Kāmil, vol. 3, 259.
+Ibn Athīr, al-Kāmil, vol. 3, 259.

-42Crone argues that Alī had deliberately enhanced the importance of men like Ibn al-Ash'ath to strengthen him.
+Crone argues that Ali had deliberately enhanced the importance of men like Ibn al-Ash'ath to strengthen him.
 Crone, Slaves, 77.

 group of ahl-ul-Qādisiyya which was interested in securing their financial benefits remained loyal to 'Alī.
-A huge army was prepared to fight against the Syrians.43
+A huge army was prepared to fight against the Syrians.

 After a long war, the energies of ahl-ul-Qādisiyya were exhausted again confusing them about their decision to support 'Alī.
-They turned towards Abū Mūsa al-Ash'arī who had warned them about the consequences of this war.
-Leading ahl-ul-Qādisiyya Ash't bin Qays along with Mas'r bin Fidakī al-Tamīmī, and Zaīd bin Ḥaṣayn al-Tay'ī forced 'Alī to accept arbitration and appointed Abū Mūsa al-Ash'arī as an arbitrator from the side of Iraqis without the consent of 'Alī.44 In the meanwhile a split came amongst the ahl-ul-Qādisiyya and a few of them turned khawārij.
+They turned towards Abū Müsa al-Ash'arī who had warned them about the consequences of this war.
+Leading ahl-ul-Qādisiyya Ash't bin Qays along with Mas'r bin Fidakī al-Tamīmī, and Zaid bin Hāshayn al-Ṭay'ī forced 'Alī to accept arbitration and appointed Abū Müsa al-Ash'arī as an arbitrator from the side of Iraqis without the consent of 'Alī.
+In the meanwhile a split came amongst the ahl-ul-Qādisiyya and a few of them turned khawārij.
 This however did not damage the mainstream ahl-ul-Qādisiyya who were happy to fight khawārij.
 Probably in their view it would provide them a chance to reduce the number of competitors for power and prestige.
-The Baṣrans were conversely not very enthusiastic and only three thousand two hundred came to join him out of sixty thousand to fight against khawārij.45 plan to attack Syria.47 Likewise after a few days he called them to follow him towards Egypt to fight the forces of Mu'āwiya but no one responded to his call.
-The registered number of Kufan soldiers at that time was sixty three thousand and besides there were soldiers from other cities as well like al-Baṣra and al-Madā'in.48 The enthusiasm of ahl-ul-Qādisiyya to support 'Alī was cooled down partly by the lack of decision on the part of 'Alī and gradual loss of his control over the empire and partly by the decision of 'Alī to prefer Anṣār and Hashmites for governorships.
-Although some of the ahl-ul-Qādisiyya were rewarded with the governorships49 but the important positions mainly remained with Anṣār and Hashmites.50
+The Baṣrāns were conversely not very enthusiastic and only three thousand two hundred came to join him out of sixty thousand to fight against khawārij.

 After fighting a battle with the khawārij, ahl-ul-Qādisiyya seems unwilling to fight any further battle on behalf of 'Alī.
-As soon as 'Alī decided to have some rest before moving to Syria, all the soldiers left their camp and moved towards al-Kūfa to their homes.46 Yet 'Alī was in no position to take any action and overlooked this act of his soldiers.
-He also moved to al-Kūfa and postponed the
+As soon as 'Alī decided to have some rest before moving to Syria, all the soldiers left their camp and moved towards al-Kūfa to their homes.
+Yet 'Alī was in no position to take any action and overlooked this act of his soldiers.
+He also moved to al-Kūfa and postponed the plan to attack Syria.
+Likewise after a few days he called them to follow him towards Egypt to fight the forces of Mu'awiya but no one responded to his call.
+The registered number of Kufan soldiers at that time was sixty three thousand and besides there were soldiers from other cities as well like al-Basra and al-Madā'in.
+The enthusiasm of ahl-ul-Qādisiyya to support 'Alī was cooled down partly by the lack of decision on the part of 'Alī and gradual loss of his control over the empire and partly by the decision of 'Alī to prefer Anṣār and Hashmites for governorships.
+Although some of the ahl-ul-Qādisiyya were rewarded with the governorships but the important positions mainly remained with Anṣār and Hashmites.